• Skip to main content

 Ingredients:

-• 1 vanilla bean pod (if you don't have a vanilla bean pod, you can use 1 tsp of pure vanilla extract instead)
+• 1 vanilla bean pod (if you don't have a vanilla bean pod, you can use 1 teaspoon of pure vanilla extract instead)

 • sweetener of choice, to taste, optional (pure maple syrup or powdered sugar work well)